• About TTT

 Texas Wine Trail

-Plan your route to the wineries included in the Texas Wine Trail!
+Plan your route to the wineries in the Texas Wine Trail (Texas Hill Country).

-I wasn’t familiar with the wineries in the hill country, so I made a few mistakes along the way.
-Hopefully, you won’t make the same mistakes after reading my article here.
+Several years ago, I needed to familiarize myself with the wineries in the Hill Country, so I made a few mistakes along the way.
+Hopefully, you won’t make the same mistakes after reading this article.
 My biggest mistake was not knowing how far apart the wineries were from each other.
 We found ourselves backtracking a little – no, a lot!
-This was last year.
-Now I know where they all are.
-But I’m keeping the information here because it’s easy to do.
+This was at the very beginning of 2022.
+(2024) Now I know where they all are.

 1. Wine Lovers Celebration